emin-grbo/swiftUIViews/README.md

 swiftUIviews is an online collection of beautifly designed swiftUIViews by the swift community.
 Feelin like contributing?
 Follow the instructions below!

-### Contributing
+## Contributing

 First of all, THANK YOU!
 Any type of contributions are more than welcome, no matter the skill level.

-I am working on a detailed WIKI for contribution instructions, but for now
+I am working on a detailed WIKI for contribution instructions, but for now:
 - fork the repo and post the PR
 - try to keep the same style as for other views
 - edit YOURVUEW.swift file with...you guessed it, your view! (rename it of course)